Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Data and Methods

 where FXXXW is the AB-magnitude in each filter, and we apply a 2$\sigma$ upper limit to the flux in F115W before computing the first color.
 This selection is complemented with the \texttt{use\_phot} flag from \citet{Weibel2024}.
 We further reject confident low redshift interlopers based on \texttt{eazy} \citep{Brammer2008}, and perform a visual inspection to remove remaining diffraction spikes, spurious detections, and sources with clear detected flux below the supposed Lyman break.
 We exclude data from the Abell-2744 cluster field in this work to avoid complications introduced to flux limits and volumes by gravitational lensing, which reduces the sample size to 74 galaxies.

-Of these 74 galaxies, 18 have publicly available spectroscopic redshifts on the DJA.
-Reassuringly, all of them are confirmed to be at $z>9$.
-As discussed in Section 2.5 of \citetalias{Weibel2025b}, while spectroscopic redshifts are preferentially available for sources in legacy fields with deep photometry in many bands, the 100\% success rate of the selection for sources with $z_{\rm spec}$ nevertheless suggests a high purity of the sample.
+Of these 74 galaxies, 24 have publicly available spectroscopic redshifts on the DJA.
+Reassuringly, all except for one of them are confirmed to be at $z>8.6$.
+As discussed in Section 2.5 of \citetalias{Weibel2026}, the only exception may be a high redshift galaxy that is blended with a lower redshift ($z=1.98$) foreground galaxy \citep[see][]{Bunker2024}.
+Further, while spectroscopic redshifts are preferentially available for sources in legacy fields with deep photometry in many bands, the success rate of at least $\sim96$\%\ for sources with $z_{\rm spec}$ nevertheless suggests a high purity of the sample.

-All galaxies are initially fit with \texttt{eazy}, fixing the redshift to the nominal range of the dropout selection plus (minus) 0.1 at the upper (lower) end, $z\in(8.5, 11.4)$.
-To consistently infer the final redshift, UV-magnitude M$_{\rm UV}$, and -slope $\beta$ for each source within a Bayesian framework, we run \texttt{bagpipes} \citep{Carnall2018}, fixing the redshift to $z=z_{\rm eazy}$, with a Gaussian prior whose width is determined by half the difference between the 84th and the 16th percentile of the \texttt{eazy} fit.
-We then sample 500 SEDs from the \texttt{bagpipes} posterior, and measure $z$, M$_{\rm UV}$, and $\beta$ from each to get our final estimates and uncertainties of these quantities as the median, 16th and 84th percentiles.
+All galaxies are fit with \texttt{bagpipes} \citep{Carnall2018}, with a uniform redshift prior across the nominal range of the dropout selection plus (minus) 0.1 at the upper (lower) end, $z\in(8.5, 11.4)$.
+To consistently infer the redshift, UV-magnitude M$_{\rm UV}$, and -slope $\beta$ for each source within a Bayesian framework, we sample 500 spectral energy distributions (SEDs) from the \texttt{bagpipes} posterior, and measure $z$, M$_{\rm UV}$, and $\beta$ from each to get our final estimates and uncertainties of these quantities as the median, 16th and 84th percentiles.